-Being a home-based freelancer or managing your small business at home requires you to manage several tasks at once.
+Being a home-based freelancer or managing your self-employed small business at home requires you to manage several tasks at once.
 If you’re a writer or designer, you don’t only do one job.
 You are also expected to negotiate well, communicate on time, track your productivity, and even issue an invoice for your service.
 Fortunately, there are available tools online that can help you manage your workload better.
 Here are some applications and programs that will aid in you in thriving to be better in the competitive world of freelancing.

 For File Storage